kevinlee-2000/Fluctuating-Fahrenheit-Suicide-Risk-/README.md

 COGS 108 Project from Winter 2021

-# Data Science research on temperature and suicide risk
+# Data Science Research on Temperature and Suicide risk

 Is there a relationship between temperature trends and number of suicides in New York City?
 More specifically: